 When searching for a new home, should you purchase new construction or pre-owned?
 Therein lies the dilemma.
-Blake has recently landed a new job and would like to move closer to his new place of employment!
-We’re excited but also want to carefully consider our options.
+My husband has recently landed a new job and would like to move closer to his new place of employment!
+We’re excited to Buy A House but also want to carefully consider our options.

 New Construction or Pre-Owned?